playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/shadows.md

 ### Shadow Intensity

-The intensity of the shadow darkening where 1 is the darkest it can be in the scene and 0 having no effect.
+The intensity of the shadow, where 1 represents full intensity shadow cast by this light, and 0 represents no shadow.

 ![Shadow Intensity][9]